Platinum-Saber/Infinite-Stack/System Features.md

 ## 4.1.2 Stimulus/Response Sequences

-Stimulus: A customer visits a branch to open a new account.
+**Stimulus**: A customer visits a branch to open a new account.

-Response: The system prompts the bank employee to create a new customer profile by entering personal or organizational details, such as name, address, and identification information.
+- **Response**: The system prompts the bank employee to create a new customer profile by entering personal or organizational details, such as name, address, and identification information.
 Once the profile is created, the customer can proceed to open an account.

-Stimulus: A customer requests to update their personal details, such as address or phone number.
+**Stimulus**: A customer requests to update their personal details, such as address or phone number.

-Response: The system allows the bank employee to search for the customer profile and update the necessary information.
+- **Response**: The system allows the bank employee to search for the customer profile and update the necessary information.
 The system saves the changes and logs the update.

-Stimulus: A bank employee needs to retrieve a customer’s profile for verification during a transaction.
+**Stimulus**: A bank employee needs to retrieve a customer’s profile for verification during a transaction.

-Response: The system searches the database based on customer ID or other identifiers, retrieves the profile, and displays it for the employee’s review.
+- **Response**: The system searches the database based on customer ID or other identifiers, retrieves the profile, and displays it for the employee’s review.

-Stimulus: A customer requests to close their account and delete their profile.
+**Stimulus**: A customer requests to close their account and delete their profile.

-Response: The system verifies that the customer has no pending transactions or obligations (e.g., loans), and then proceeds to deactivate the profile and associated accounts.
+- **Response**: The system verifies that the customer has no pending transactions or obligations (e.g., loans), and then proceeds to deactivate the profile and associated accounts.

 ## 4.1.3 Functional Requirements